|ArtsNorth Calendar | North Country Heritage | Our Members | About AANNH | Contact Us | Home

 Great Room at the Summit Lodge, Weeks State Park

-Route 3, Lancaster (603) 788-4004
+200 Weeks State Park Road (off Route 3), Lancaster (603) 788-4004

-Come early and bring a picnic, or climb the Fire Tower for one of the best views north of the notches.
+All programs held on Thursdays at 7pm (unless otherwise noted), in the Great Room of the Summit Lodge.
 Attendance is free and the public is invited to all programs.
 Call for confirmation of dates and topics.

 22 King Square, Whitefield (603) 837-2466

 Features displays on various facets of life in Whitefield over the years.
 There is a wealth of information, along with thousands of photos, documents and other artifacts.
 Be sure to ask about membership in the Whitefield Historical Society -- your efforts can help preserve the heritage for future generations.
 Donations of memorabilia related to Whitefield are always welcome and greatly appreciated.
 Private tours can be arranged.
 Ongoing exhibits are also on display on the first floor of the Mountain View Grand year 'round and are updated periodically.